shockleyd/django-helloworld/README.md

 ## Introduction

-This repository contains a simple implementation of a CI/CD pipeline using [CircleCI](https://circleci.com), and deploying to a GCP Kubernetes cluster, which is managed via [Terraform](https://www.terraform.io/).
+This repository contains a simple implementation of a CI/CD pipeline using [CircleCI](https://circleci.com) to deploy to a GCP Kubernetes cluster, which is managed via [Terraform](https://www.terraform.io/).

 ## Demo project

 The demo application is created following the
 [Django for beginners tutorial](https://djangoforbeginners.com/hello-world/).
-The only deviation from the tutorial, is that this project uses `virtualenv` rather than `pipenv` for dependency management, and consequently the project contains a `requirements.txt` file instead of `Pipfile`.
+The only deviation from the tutorial is that this project uses `virtualenv` rather than `pipenv` for dependency management, and consequently the project contains a `requirements.txt` file instead of `Pipfile`.